Fergus and Judith Wilson: Property investment

 The Wilsons were previously maths teachers.
 They relied heavily on borrowings to build their portfolio, buying only new-build houses and re-mortgaging them as soon as prices went up, using the paper-profits to finance further purchases.

 In September 2009 it was reported in The Times that they planned to sell their entire portfolio.

 In January 2014 Fergus Wilson sent eviction notices to every tenant who received government-funded housing benefit and alerted letting agents that he would no longer accept tenants on housing benefit.
 This amounted to at least 200 evictions.

 In December 2015, they claimed to have sold their entire portfolio to a consortium of overseas investors for around £250 million.

 On 7 January 2017 Fergus Wilson announced that he would no longer accept tenants who were victims of domestic abuse, claiming that victims of domestic violence often have partners who ruin his properties.
 He also banned plumbers from becoming tenants.

 In 2017 a court ruled his ban on "coloured" tenants was unlawful.
 His complaint centered around "curry smells" left by Asian tenants.
 Fergus represented himself in court offering up various defenses from "it was banter" to actively defending the right of landlords to refuse people based on their ethnicity.

 In 2019 the Wilsons were subject of a BBC Panorama documentary titled "Britain's Most Controversial Landlord".

+In 2023, Judith Wilson sued Tonbridge and Malling Borough Council after the council had carried out remedial works on a dangerous building owned by Mrs Wilson.
+She argued that the work had left the building an "eyesore".
+Mrs Wilson lost the case and was ordered to pay £166,000 to the council, including the costs of the remedial work, interest, and legal fees.